 Please watch our short advice piece: How to Protect Yourself From Fraud | Lloyds Bank

-Paul Davis is Fraud and Financial Crime Prevention Director, Lloyds Banking Group
+By Paul Davis, Fraud and Financial Crime Prevention Director, Lloyds Banking Group